altitudelabs/metisa-docs/docs/integrations/custom-ecommerce.md

 > **IMPORTANT**: If you had just installed the code from the [Install](#install) section, your recommendations may not be ready yet, in which case you will see an empty widget with no products.

 > In this situation, we recommend you to check back again in a few hours (the more traffic your store receives, the shorter the wait) before trying to embed recommendations on your site.

+### Need help?

+If any of this is overwhelming and you need help, please don't hesitate to reach us at hello@askmetisa.com any time.
+One of our engineers will be happy to assist you in the setup process.